Coupon Search browser hijacker removal instructions

 Website promoting Coupon Search browser hijacker:

-Notification saying that Coupon Search can read and change data (on Chrome):
+Notification stating that Coupon Search can read and change data (on Chrome):

-Notification saying that Coupon Search can read and access data (on Firefox):
+Notification stating that Coupon Search can read and access data (on Firefox):

 Instant automatic malware removal: